 Drug testing and alcohol testing in Georgia

 Do you need an immediate drug test in Georgia?
 National Drug Screening can help you with one phone call to 866-843-4545 or Order Online.
 Our drug testing experts are standing by to assist you with your drug test for school enrollment, probation, child custody, or just for your personal knowledge.
 Marijuana (THC) remains illegal in Georgia as of May 2023.

 National Drug Screening (NDS) works with drug testing centers in Georgia for testing with: urine drug testing (DOT or non-DOT), saliva (oral) drug testing, hair testing, pre-employment drug screening testing, self-drug testing, and teenager (school) drug testing.
 Laboratory drug testing and medical review of drug tests are available.
 All drug tests are confirmed with a confirmation process to rule out any false positives.
 NDS offers personal drug testing, alcohol testing, court-ordered testing, random employee drug testing, DOT and USCG testing, and more.
 Employers needing a drug test can call for immediate service for drug testing to include pre-employment, random, reasonable suspicion, post-accident, return-to-duty, and follow-up testing.

 National Drug Screening can facilitate a drug test for you at our centers throughout Georgia including Atlanta, Savannah, Marietta, Alpharetta, Augusta, Macon, Lawrenceville, Roswell, Kennesaw, Athens, Gainesville, Stone Mountain, Duluth, Valdosta, Decatur, Columbus, Helen, Norcross, Suwanee, Lithonia, Tybee Island, Newnan, Dahlonega, Brunswick, Fort Benning, Smyrna, Albany, Ellijay, Peachtree City, Buford, Warner Robins, Douglasville, Statesboro, Rome, Conyers, Sandy Springs, Blue Ridge, Acworth, Snellville, Carrollton, Thomasville, Riverdale, Milledgeville, Homeland, Woodstock, Mcdonough, Dunwoody, Chattahoochee Hills, Georgia, Canton, and Dalton.
 Drug testing centers are open daily.

-Georgia is a state located in the southeastern united states. it was established in 1732, the last of the original thirteen colonies. there are no laws in Georgia that prohibit drug testing.
-Georgia employers save 7.5% on workers comp premium when implementing a drug-free workplace.
+There are no laws in Georgia that prohibit drug testing.
+Georgia employers save 7.5% on workers’ comp premiums when implementing a comprehensive drug-free workplace.

-Georgia has a great benefit for employers implementing a drug-free workplace. the “voluntary” program provides a work comp premium discount at 7.5%, provided the program rules are followed. if the employer does not wish to seek the state workers compensation benefits or follow the program rules then this is an open state, meaning common law principals and general drug test standards of practice apply.
+Georgia has a great benefit for employers implementing a drug-free workplace.
+The “voluntary” program provides a workers’ comp premium discount at 7.5%, provided the program rules are followed.
+If the employer does not wish to seek the state workers’ compensation benefits or follow the program rules then this is an open state, meaning common law principles and general drug test standards of practice apply.